Statistical Analysis of Phoneme Confusion Matrices

-This package requires Python 3.6 with Numpy, Scipy, and Matplotlib, as well as a support package samppy, and the Openpyxl package for reading data from Excel workbook documents.
+This package requires Python 3.6 or later with Numpy, Scipy, and Matplotlib, as well as a support package samppy, and the Openpyxl package for reading data from Excel workbook documents.
 The pip installer will check and install the required packages if needed.

 A. Leijon, G. E. Henter, and M. Dahlquist (2016).
 Bayesian analysis of phoneme confusion matrices.
 IEEE Trans Audio, Speech, and Language Proc 24(3):469–482. doi: 10.1109/TASLP.2015.2512039.

 G. A. Miller and P. E. Nicely (1955).
 An analysis of perceptual confusions among some English consonants.
 J Acoust Soc Amer 27(2):338–352, 1955. doi: 10.1121/1.1907526.

 H. Fletcher and J. Steinberg (1929).
 Articulation testing methods.
 Bell System Technical Journal 8:806–854. doi: 10.1002/j.1538-7305.1929.tb01246.x.

 This Python package is a re-implementation and generalization of a similar MatLab package, developed by Arne Leijon for ORCA Europe, Widex A/S, Stockholm, Sweden.
 The MatLab development was financially supported by Widex A/S, Denmark.

 Download the file for your platform.
 If you're not sure which to choose, learn more about installing packages.

 |Filename, size ConfMatrixCalc-0.7.1-py3-none-any.whl (45.2 kB)||File type Wheel||Python version py3||Upload date||Hashes View|